There are only a handful of men in the world who can lay claim to be a defining talent in the history of professional wrestling.

 Few performers worked as hard as Hart or took as much pride in their work.
 Wrestling over 200 dates a year for over a decade and a half has given Bret a huge catalog of matches to decide from.
 For that reason I have limited the field down to his time spent in the WWE and his short tenure in WCW.

 In this edition of the Pro Wrestling Countdown we will be looking at ten of the greatest matches in an attempt to convey the message that Hart truly was one of the best of all time.
-Whether these matches prove that will be up to you, the reader.

 This is probably the best match I have ever seen Kevin Nash, also known as Diesel, have a part in.
 That was one of Bret Hart’s greatest attributes.
 Making a match that doesn’t look so good on paper truly shine in the ring.